riemannflux2d_LinearEuler2D_t Function

 Characteristic-decomposition (impedance-matched) interface flux for linear acoustics with possibly discontinuous sound speed.

-The normal-flux Jacobian has eigenstructure +c : right-going acoustic mode, W_+ = rho0cu_n + p -c : left-going acoustic mode, W_- = -rho0cu_n + p 0 : entropy density mode , W_0 = rho' - p/c^2 0 : tangential vorticity mode , u_t Upwinding each mode by its characteristic direction at the face, W_+| = W_+|L (transmitted from left, at speed +c_L) W-| = W_-|_R (transmitted from right, at speed -c_R) yields the impedance-matched interface state u_n = (Z_L u_n,L + Z_R u_n,R + (p_L - p_R)) / (Z_L + Z_R) p = (Z_R p_L + Z_L p_R + Z_L Z_R (u_n,L - u_n,R)) / (Z_L + Z_R) with Z = rho0*c.
-This is exact upwind / Godunov for the linearised acoustic system and reduces correctly to Fresnel reflection / transmission across an impedance jump (c_L .ne. c_R).
+The normal-flux Jacobian has eigenstructure +c : right-going acoustic mode, W_+ = rho0cu_n + p -c : left-going acoustic mode, W_- = -rho0cu_n + p 0 : entropy density mode , W_0 = rho' - p/c^2 0 : tangential vorticity mode , u_t Upwinding each mode by its characteristic direction at the face, W_+| = W_+|L (transmitted from left, at speed +c_L) W-| = W_-|_R (transmitted from right, at speed -c_R) yields the impedance-matched interface state u_n = (Z_L u_n,L + Z_R u_n,R + (p_L - p_R)) / (Z_L + Z_R) p = (Z_R p_L + Z_L p_R + Z_L Z_R (u_n,L - u_n,R)) / (Z_L + Z_R) with the per-side acoustic impedance Z = rho0*c (each side using its own background density rho0 and sound speed c).
+This is exact upwind / Godunov for the linearised acoustic system and reduces correctly to Fresnel reflection / transmission across an impedance jump (Z_L .ne.
+Z_R, whether from a density jump, a sound-speed jump, or both).
 LLF with cmax = max(c_L, c_R) over-dissipates tangential and entropy modes and at high polynomial order fails to stably handle the impedance mismatch (aliasing instability at material interfaces).

 Arguments